Hurricane (comics)

 Hurricane is a name used by several fictional characters appearing in American comic books published by Marvel Comics.

 The characters are unrelated and include a western gunslinger, superheroes, and supervillains.

 Fictional character biography

 Harry Kane

 Hurricane (Harold "Harry" Kane), created by Stan Lee and Dick Ayers, was an enemy of the Two-Gun Kid.
-Originally the leader of a bandit gang defeated by The Kid, he gained super speed from drinking an Indian shaman's potion, which enabled him to outdraw many of his opponents in a gun fight (first seen in Two-Gun Kid #70 1964).
-He fought the Two-Gun Kid several times, but was ultimately defeated each time.
+Originally the leader of a bandit gang defeated by The Kid, he gained superhuman speed from drinking an Indian shaman's potion.
 Later, the time travelling West Coast Avengers battled Hurricane and the group of outlaws he belonged to; he battled Tigra, but was defeated along with his partner Rattler and taken into custody.

-In 1876, Kane was asked by an Indian medicineman, to whom he owned a favor, to escort an Indian woman named Little Cloud to the Apache.

 Makkari

 The Golden Age character Hurricane was retconned as an identity of the Eternal Makkari.